Kathmandu Valley Heritage Walks in paperback (second edition)

 Did you know the official cost of a personal city guide in Kathmandu is USD $50!
 Yes, a city guide in Nepal is more expensive than a trekking guide.
 The official prices changed in late 2018.
 What’s more, the guides only have a half-day of training and most do not know about Newari heritage which the vast of majority of Kathmandu is made up of.

 If you opt to not hire an official guide and “hire a street guide” they will not be insured and local authorities are cracking down on unregistered guides.
+It’s a vicious circle.
 The other option is hire a package tour and be driven around Kathmandu.
 Of all the options the latter is the worst.
 Driving tours only visit the main squares, you have hidden extras to pay plus entrance tickets all for a whistle stop visit.
+Moreover, you won’t get to meet or support any local people.

 If you look at other guidebooks and compare them to my Nepal guidebook you immediately see the difference.
 Other books dedicate short paragraphs with confusing and dated directions.
 Now, imagine my guidebook but with even more heritage photographs, maps, diagrams and information.
 All routes are clearly mapped out with directions, extension walks and linked walks.